Members of the public and Treasury employees may file a complaint with the Treasury Office of Inspector General (OIG).

 - How you became aware of the problem, efforts made thus far to correct the problem, and current status of the problem cited by the alleged wrongdoing.

-- We cannot provide information regarding what action(s) have been taken on any allegation reported to our office.
+- We cannot provide information regarding what action(s) have been taken on any allegation reported to our office, including case status.

 - Federal regulations prohibit the disclosure of information contained in law enforcement records even to the individual submitting the allegation(s).

-- Unless you are contacted directly by one of our investigators, there will be no communication from our office, outside of correspondence which may advise you that your matter has been referred to another entity if your submitted allegations do not fall under the jurisdiction or cognizance of the U.S. Department of the Treasury.
+- Unless you are contacted directly by one of our investigators, there will be no communication from our office, outside of correspondence which may advise you that your matter has been referred to another entity if your submitted allegations do not fall under the jurisdiction or cognizance of this Office.